FCC Computer Inquiries: Safeguard: Maximum Separation

-With concerns relating to communication facility, the FCC developed its "Maximum Separation" safeguards.
-The FCC made it so that if carrier wanted to enter the unregulated data processing market they could only do so by going through a fully separate subsidiary.
+With concerns relating to communication facilities, the FCC developed its "Maximum Separation" safeguards.
+The FCC made it so that if a carrier wanted to enter the unregulated data processing market, they could only do so by going through a fully separate subsidiary.
 The separate subsidiary needed to have a separate data processing corporation, accounting books, offices, personnel, equipment, and facilities.
 The carrier also could not use the separate subsidiary to promote their data processing services, use network computers for non-network purposes, or use network computers during peak hours to provision data processing services.

 Computer II

 In 1976, the FCC was astounded by the number of hybrid cases that used both "pure communication" and "pure data processing" thus leading to the launch of the Second Computer Inquiry.
 After Computer I took effect, new technological developments in the telecommunications and computer industries exposed flaws in its definitional structure approach to evaluating the "hybrid category".
-Dumb terminals had become smart, the cost of computer processing units (CPU's) dropped, logical networks overlaying physical networks, and microcomputers made their appearance that set the stage for the scrapping of Computer Inquiry I. The Commission's situation was "more complicated" and eventually led to the birth of the basic versus enhanced services dichotomy.
-This established a division between “common carrier transmission services from those computer services which depend on common carrier services in the transmission of information.”
+Dumb terminals had become smart, the cost of computer processing units (CPUs) dropped, logical networks overlaying physical networks, and microcomputers made their appearance which set the stage for the scrapping of Computer Inquiry I. The Commission's situation was "more complicated" and eventually led to the birth of the basic versus enhanced services dichotomy.
+This established a division between "common carrier transmission services from those computer services which depend on common carrier services in the transmission of information."